Rail directions: Australia

+there are two up/down origins: Port Augusta and Adelaide.

+China

-In China, railway directions with terminus in Beijing are described as "up" (上行, shàngxíng) and "down" (下行, xiàxíng), with "up" towards Beijing; while trains leaving Beijing are "down".
+In China, railway directions with terminus in Beijing are described as "up" (上行) and "down" (下行), with "up" towards Beijing; while trains leaving Beijing are "down".
 Trains run through Beijing may have two or more numbers, for example, the train from Harbin to Shanghai K58/55 uses two different numbers: on the Harbin–Tianjin section, the train runs toward Beijing, the train is known as K58, but on the Tianjin–Shanghai section, the train is known as K55; the opposite train from Shanghai to Harbin is known as K56/57, while K56 is used from Shanghai to Tianjin and K57 is used from Tianjin to Harbin.
-Generally even numbers denote trains traveling in the up direction while odd numbers denote the down direction.
+Generally even numbers denote trains travelling in the up direction while odd numbers denote the down direction.

-In Japan, railway directions are referred to as "up" (上り, Nobori) and "down" (下り, Kudari), and these terms are widely employed in timetables, as well as station announcements and signage.
-For JR Group trains, trains heading towards Tokyo Station are considered "up" trains, while those heading away are "down" trains, with a notable exceptions for the Yamanote and Osaka Loop lines which are both loop lines operated by JR Group companies.
-There is also an exception for the Keihin Tohoku line and other similar trains that runs past Tokyo Station, as officially the line is part of Tohoku Line north of Tokyo Station and Tokaido Line south, so the trains are referred as Northbound/Southbound.
-For other, private railway operators, the designation of "up" or "down" (if at all) usually relies on where the company is headquartered as "up".
+Hong Kong

 In Hong Kong, most lines have their "down" direction towards the terminal closer to Central, with the exception of Disneyland Resort line, where the down line is towards Disneyland to be consistent with Tung Chung line where it branches from.
 On Tuen Ma line, the "down" end is Wu Kai Sha.
 The up/down direction was switched in the former Ma On Shan line such that it could be connected with the former West Rail line.
 The direction is signposted along the track, with the mileage increasing in the up direction, and also on the platform ends.